tock/book/src/development/syscall.md

       * ### Subscribe number: `0`

-        **Description**: Subscribe a callback for sensor readings and alerts.
+        **Description**: Subscribe an upcall for sensor readings and alerts.

-        **Callback signature**: The callback's first argument is `0` if this is a measurement, and `1` if the callback is an alert.
+        **Upcall signature**: The upcall's first argument is `0` if this is a measurement, and `1` if the callback is an alert.
 If it is a measurement the second value will be the water level.

-        **Returns**: SUCCESS if the subscribe was successful or ENOMEM if the driver failed to allocate memory to store the callback.
+        **Returns**: SUCCESS if the subscribe was successful or ENOMEM if the driver failed to allocate memory to store the upcall.
     ```

     This file should be named `<driver_num>_<sensor>.md`, or in this case: